 Keep Your Cool

 A study at Stanford Business School examined the qualities that companies look for in promoting young managers toward senior executive positions, especially the position of Chief Executive Officer.
-The study concluded that the two most important qualities required for great success.
+The study concluded that there are two important qualities required for great success.

-The second quality required for rapid promotion was found to be the ability to function well under pressure, and especially in a crisis.
+The second leadership quality required for rapid promotion is the ability to function well under pressure, especially in a crisis.

-Rudyard Kipling once said, “If you can keep your head when all around you are losing theirs and blaming it on you, then the world is yours and all that’s in it".
+Rudyard Kipling once said, “If you can keep your head when all around you are losing theirs and blaming it on you, then the world is yours and all that’s in it.”